setu-standards/documentation/app/docs/API Specification/identifiers.md

 ## 3. Line identifiers in the request message

-In all planning messages, it is possible to specify multiple planning lines.
+This type of identifier is only included in the planning messages.
+For each planning message, it is possible to specify multiple planning lines.
 In the case of a planning request, these lines can be either periodic or single planning request lines.
 For the planning constraint message, the lines include periodic and single availability of a human resource.
 Each line within these messages has its own identifier specified in the message itself, provided by the `line id` element.
 For example:

 ```xml
 <periodicAvailabilityLine>